The 20 Worst Detox Tips of All Time

 Relying on Laxatives

-Real talk: Steer clear of 'em.
-"Using laxatives to promote detoxification can be dangerous because they can cause habituation," says Julieanna Hever, MS, RD, CPT, a plant-based dietitian and author of The Vegiterranean Diet and The Complete Idiot's Guide to Plant-Based Nutrition.
+They may promise a flat belly overnight, but that shouldn't give you the green light to take a stab at the stuff post dinner.
+"Using laxatives to promote detoxification can be dangerous because they can cause habituation," says Julieanna Hever, MS, RD, CPT, plant-based dietitian, and author of The Vegiterranean Diet and The Complete Idiot's Guide to Plant-Based Nutrition.
 "Using laxatives for more than a few days can promote dependency—and, worse, can lead to dehydration, irritable bowel syndrome, and kidney and liver problems."

-Like your dedication to Biebs' new album, it's really an all-or-nothing mentality that gets you the gold here, folks.
+After you've stocked up on our 25 Best Foods for Instant Detox, it's really an all-or-nothing mentality that gets you the gold.
 "Committing to a detoxification means you have made your body the priority.
 Therefore, having 'just one bite' or 'taking the weekends off' won't cut it," comments Hayim.
 "During your set time for the detoxification, prepare properly, and schedule social events accordingly!"

-A starvation cleanse in which you basically give up eating or just drink juice entirely for days on end to "get healthy again" isn't a smart move.
-"This always backfires," say The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins' Veggie Cure.
+Your rash decision to drink green juice and give up solid food altogether for days on end to tame the pufferfish belly isn't a smart move.
+"This always backfires," say Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT (aka The Nutrition Twins), authors of The Nutrition Twins' Veggie Cure.
 "It can make you feel exhausted, lead to dehydration, and can slow your metabolism by causing your body to eat its calorie-burning muscle for fuel, making it harder for you to lose weight in the future."
 Speaking of things that hurt your metabolism, check out these 31 Ways You Messed Up Your Metabolism Today!

 Just.
 Don't.
 Go.
 There.
 "Diuretics are substances that promote urine output.
 Several different mechanisms are used for the various types of diuretics, most of which target the kidneys," says Hever.
 "Using these without a physician's guidance can lead to dehydration, electrolyte imbalance, and heart arrhythmias."